Joop Zoetemelk: Professional career

-He would wear the yellow jersey for the first time in the 1971 Tour de France, following a stage in which he, Luis Ocaña and Bernard Thévenet were able to drop Merckx for the first time.
+He wore the yellow jersey for the first time in the 1971 Tour de France, following a stage in which he, Luis Ocaña and Bernard Thévenet were able to drop Merckx for the first time.
 On stage 10 however, Ocaña stole the show in one of the most memorable attacks in Tour history taking the jersey from Zoetemelk and distancing all of the other favorites.
 On stage 14 Ocaña and Zoetemelk were involved in one of the most famous crashes in Tour history on the Col de Menté.
 Zoetemelk managed to survive the impact but Ocaña was seriously injured and had to be taken to the hospital.
-From that point on Merckx would lead the race and Zoetemelk would finish 2nd for the second consecutive year.
+From that point on Merckx led the race, and Zoetemelk finished 2nd for the second consecutive year.

 He wore the yellow jersey for the second time after winning the Prologue in the 1973 Tour de France, which took place in his home country of the Netherlands.
 He also picked up another stage win in that year's edition.

 Zoetemelk won Paris–Nice, the Semana Catalana and the Tour de Romandie in 1974.
 He then had a near-death experience during a violent crash, once again involving Luis Ocaña, except this time Zoetemelk had to be taken to the hospital as he crashed heavily into a car left unattended at the finish of the Midi Libre in Valras-Plage, France.
 He cracked his skull and came close to dying.

 He returned the next season to win Paris–Nice again, and then caught meningitis.
 He never fully recovered and the head injury reduced his sense of taste.
 Nevertheless, he won 20 races that season, including Paris–Nice, the Tour of Holland and the Dwars door Lausanne and a stage of the Tour de France.
 He also came fourth in the 1975 Tour de France.
-During the that year's Tour he won stage 15 and finished strongly overall, placing behind only Thévenet, Merckx and Lucien Van Impe in a Tour where the next closest contenders were close to 20:00 or more behind the winner.
+During that year's Tour he won stage 15 and finished strongly overall, placing behind only Thévenet, Merckx and Lucien Van Impe in a Tour where the next closest contenders were close to 20:00 or more behind the winner.

-In the 1976 Tour de France he won stage 9 up Alp d'Huez by :03 in a hard-fought climb where he and Van Impe dropped all other riders and were alone crossing the finish.
+In the 1976 Tour de France he won stage 9 up Alpe d'Huez by :03 in a hard-fought climb where he and Van Impe dropped all other riders and were alone crossing the finish.
 In stage 10 Zoetemelk once again won the stage, this time beating Van Impe and Thévenet by just one second, in the process coming within just seven seconds of the Yellow Jersey.
 On stage 14 however, Van Impe attacked and for all intents and purposes won the tour.
-Zoetemelk would win again on Stage 20 but he remained more than 4:00 behind Van Impe as every other rider was more than 12:00 back.
+Zoetemelk won again on Stage 20 but he remained more than 4:00 behind Van Impe as every other rider was more than 12:00 back.